NJ STEM Month 2019

 2019 Award Winners

-STEM Collaboration of the Year - New Jersey Makers Day, New Jersey State Library and Newark Museum
+STEM Collaboration of the Year - Leap into Science with NJ Makers Day, NJ State Library and Newark Museum

 This award celebrates the individuals and/or organizations moving beyond silos to create a more connected in New Jersey.
 The STEM Collaborator develops partnerships and combines resources to provide outstanding STEM programming and establish clear career pathways in their community and beyond.
 To qualify, submissions must exhibit collaborations between three or more individuals or organizations.